-Lucas Oxenford is an associate in the Litigation group.
-While earning his J.D. from University of Chicago Law School, he was comments editor for the Chicago Journal of International Law and served as president of the Intellectual Property Law Society.
+While earning his J.D. from the University of Chicago Law School, he was a comments editor for the Chicago Journal of International Law and served as president of the Intellectual Property Law Society.

-- Nike Inc. v.
+Nike Inc. v.
 Skechers U.S.A., Inc. (C.D.
 Cal.).
-Representing Skechers in multiple design patent and utility patent infringement lawsuits involving athletic shoes.
+Represented Skechers in multiple design patent and utility patent infringement lawsuits against Nike involving athletic shoes.

 University of Chicago Law School (J.D., 2019); Comments editor, Chicago Journal of International Law